enhance-dev/enhance-image/readme.md

 #### `sizes` (optional)

-Comma separated list of source size descriptors, plus a fallback value.
+A comma separated list of source size descriptors, plus a fallback value.
 Each source size descriptor contains a media condition followed by a space and a source size value.
 The fallback value should not contain a media condition.
 The browser will use this attribute to determine which of your generated images to use for the current media condition.

 For example, the value `(min-width: 40em) 1200px, 800px` will propose that for viewports of at least `40em` wide, an image with a width of at `1200px` is preferred; for all other viewports, an image with a width of `800px` is preferred.